Video visit appointments

-Seeing a family medicine and obstetrics doctor makes it easy for moms and their babies to get care from the same doctor, at the same place.
+Seeing a family medicine with obstetrics doctor makes it easy for you and your baby to get care from the same doctor, at the same place.

-Moms see the same doctor throughout pregnancy and postpartum and for their ongoing care.
-Their babies can get care from the same doctor, all the way through childhood.
+You see the same doctor throughout pregnancy, after you deliver and for ongoing care.
+Your baby can get care from the same doctor, all the way through childhood.

-Our family medicine and obstetrics doctors accept a limited number of women with low-risk pregnancies.
-This helps them offer care that is tailored to you and your family.
+Our family medicine with obstetrics doctors accept a small number of patients with low-risk pregnancies (pregnancies with lower chances of having problems).
+This helps us offer care that's tailored to you and your family.

-While in labor, you will often be their only patient in the hospital.
-This helps them focus on you and your delivery.
+While in labor, you'll often be your doctor's only patient in the hospital.
+This helps your doctor focus on you and your delivery.

 Having a healthy pregnancy

 There are several advantages to having one doctor who can care for all of your needs.
-You can see the same doctor for everything from prenatal care to depression, and from a cold to other issues.
+You can see the same doctor for everything from prenatal care (visits during pregnancy) to depression, from a cold to other issues.

-Over the years, you and your doctor can build a close relationship.
-When you're pregnant, you and your doctor will talk about your birth plan and issues such as:
+Over the years, you and your doctor can have a close relationship.
+When you're pregnant, you and your doctor will talk about your birth plan and issues, such as: